rfortherestofus/r-without-statistics/outlines/rmarkdown-outline.md

 - Scenario where someone does survey and goes from SPSS > Excel > Word, but then you have to redo report every month

-# How RMarkdown Works
+# How R Markdown Works

-- Contrast RMarkdown with typical workflow: in Rmd, data is fungible (add Jenny Bryan if you liked it meme) whereas with Excel/Word, data is what matters most (see also https://rmd4pharma.netlify.app/static/slides/01-rmd-anatomy.html#11)
+- Contrast R Markdown with typical workflow: in Rmd, data is fungible (add Jenny Bryan if you liked it meme) whereas with Excel/Word, data is what matters most (see also https://rmd4pharma.netlify.app/static/slides/01-rmd-anatomy.html#11)
 - Export to multiple formats (HTML, PDF, and Word most common but also others)
 - ![](https://cdn.myportfolio.com/45214904-6a61-4e23-98d6-b140f8654a40/5e4c9baf-f2de-4083-8a01-ecb556f56c21.png?h=b23c712b77fffa0f33142709a8a87245)

-## Pieces of an RMarkdown document
+## Pieces of an R Markdown document

 ### YAML

 ### Text

-It's the markdown in RMarkdown
+It's the markdown in R Markdown

 - Regular text
 - Headers